Choline

 DECholin

-Choline is a water-soluble nutrient officially recognised as essential by the US Institute of Medicine in 1998, which set Adequate Intakes of 425 mg/day for adult women and 550 mg/day for adult men; EFSA set a uniform Adequate Intake of 400 mg/day for adults in 2016.
-Choline is the backbone of phosphatidylcholine and sphingomyelin, a precursor of the neurotransmitter acetylcholine, and a methyl-group donor via oxidation to betaine.
-The richest dietary sources are egg yolk, liver, soybeans and beef.
-In the colon, microbial enzymes convert excess choline and phosphatidylcholine to trimethylamine (TMA), which the liver oxidises to TMAO; elevated TMAO has been associated with cardiovascular risk in observational studies, though causality in humans remains debated.
+Choline is a water-soluble nutrient.
+The US Institute of Medicine officially recognized it as essential in 1998.
+It set Adequate Intakes of 425 mg a day for adult women and 550 mg a day for adult men.
+EFSA later set a single Adequate Intake of 400 mg a day for adults, in 2016.
+Choline plays several roles in your body.
+It is the backbone of phosphatidylcholine and sphingomyelin (membrane fats).
+It is a precursor to the neurotransmitter acetylcholine.
+And it donates methyl groups, after being oxidized to betaine.
+The richest food sources are egg yolk, liver, soybeans, and beef.
+But there is a catch.
+In your colon, microbes turn excess choline and phosphatidylcholine into trimethylamine (TMA).
+Your liver then oxidizes TMA to TMAO.
+High TMAO has been linked to cardiovascular risk in observational studies, though whether it is causal in humans is still debated.

 Sources